Repotting cannabis: the perfect time and the right method

 Root growth as a sign

 A clear signal that your plant needs repotting is root growth.
 When the roots start to grow out of the drainage holes at the bottom of the pot, it's time to take action.
 This means that the current pot has become too small and the roots need more space.
-Don't ignore this sign, as a dense root network can limit your plant's nutrient and water uptake.
+Don't ignore this sign, as a dense root network can restrict your plant's nutrient and water uptake.
 Check the root growth regularly so that you don't miss the right time to repot and keep your plant happy.

 Growth stagnation and yellow leaves